 Assistant Chief Hildebrandt has a Bachelor’s Degree in Administration of Justice from Arizona State University, is a graduate of the FBI National Academy and is a Certified Public Manager.

 Michael Ashley, Deputy Director of Police Administration

-Michael Ashley started his career with the City of El Mirage Police Department in May of 2015.
-He currently serves as the Deputy Director of Police Administration.
-Michael has nearly twenty-five years of law enforcement experience at the federal, state and local levels.
+Michael Ashley started his career with the City of El Mirage Police Department in 2015.
+He serves as the Deputy Director of Police Administration.
+Michael has over twenty-five years of law enforcement experience at the federal, state and local levels.
 He is a veteran of the United States Coast Guard and retired from the Peoria Police Department as their Professional Standards Unit (Internal Affairs) Lieutenant in 2013.
-Just prior to working for the City of El Mirage he served as the Deputy Chief for both the Arizona Department of Economic Security and then the Department of Child Safety.
+Prior to working for the City of El Mirage he served as the Deputy Chief for both the Arizona Department of Economic Security and then the Department of Child Safety.